|Seraph Postal - Forever|

 Nowadays, Lonnie, having a celebrated reputation is mandatory.
 You can't go anywhere in a ministry without reputation.
 But you know what controversy can do to a reputation, and you know that yours is pretty much shot to pieces now.
 Perhaps once your book is finally completed, it might serve to repair or rehabilitate your reputation in some small degree.
 But given how the Internet operates nowadays, I doubt that your autobiography will help very much.
 As I said in my first letter, once the identity label gets applied, there's no way to pry it off.
 Therefore, going by motto #3, you stumbled very badly.

 As for motto #4, churches nowadays greatly value prudent financial dealing.
 (Ask about Hillsong, for a good example.)
 But in your case, Lonnie, it's a wash more or less.
 You never had any big financial successes and never showed any special talent in this area.
 At one point, you were living on food stamps and dumpster diving.
-And when you were doing your mission work in Africa, back in 1978, apparently pastor Chuck didn't like how you were spending your mission funds, and so he had to play his "Moses Model" card and clamp down and cut back the cash flow.
-Therefore, when it comes to motto #4, you have nothing to recommend yourself.
+And when you were doing your mission work in Africa, back in 1978, apparently pastor Chuck Smith didn't like how you were spending your mission funds, and so he had to play his "Moses Model" card and clamp down and cut back the cash flow.
+Therefore, when it comes to motto #4, you would have nothing to recommend yourself.

 Finally, Lonnie, it looks like (Lord willing) that I shall have lived long enough to read your completed autobiography.
 I am looking forward to seeing what's in the final, third installment, which will be coming soon.
 There are many questions that I have which I hope the third book will answer.
 One of the things I am curious about is that sermon you preached at pastor Tom Stipe's church in Denver.
 It was an odd sermon.
 How did Tom react to it?
 I hope that your third book will clarify all this.